How you think about a problem is more important than the problem itself.Norman Vincent Peale

 See your problem as a political campaign that you must win at all costs.

-Ask yourself questions that help you poke holes in your problem, thusly bringing its weaknesses to the forefront — much like what politicians do to their opponents during television debates.
+Ask yourself questions that help you poke holes in your problem, thus bringing its weaknesses to the forefront — much like what politicians do to their opponents during television debates.

 How would a politician approach this problem?